jam-py-v5/gnucash-2-web/README.md

 https://piecash.readthedocs.io/en/master/object_model.html#schema

 The lookups to all tables are defined on the Diagram.
 This is providing the way to create a lookups within Jam.py.
 Which is again trivial to do.
 No coding involved.
+I've crossed all lookups added to App on screenshots/schema.png, as an reminder.

 Installation and/or building from scratch